serain/kubelet-anon-rce/README.md

 The `kubelet` API is not documented but the [code](https://github.com/kubernetes/kubernetes/blob/master/pkg/kubelet/server/server.go) is straightforward.

 There is a `/exec` endpoint which allows running a command in a target container and returns a link to fetch the output.

-The link is a stream that should be read with a websocket.
+That link is a stream that should be read with a WebSocket.

 This script handles it all easily.